 - The Armor of God

-Over the eight weeks your students will be pushed into examining their own relationship with God.
-Where they will see what areas they still need help in and why.
+Over these eight weeks your students will be pushed into examining their own relationship with God.
+They'll see what areas they still need help in and why.

 What You Get

 - A total of 8 weeks of lessons (Word & PDF)

 - Series artwork in jpeg and psd format

 - Fun opening games

 - Creative teachings

 - Engaging small group discussion questions